How do you imagine the future?

 Jumping to our past, and what has been studied at school, we can see that it is written in the language of conquest: the conquest of nature, of territories, of people, of ideas (Boulding, 1977).
 According to the sociologist, “we have experienced a great deal of conquest imagery, in our learning of history, in the sequence of conquest empires rising in the lands bordering the Mediterranean and in Asian lands over the last five millennia, and more recently in Europe and the Americas”.

-Certainly, storybooks are the mirror image of how the past is represented in people’s imaginary.
+Certainly, storybooks are the mirror image of how the past is represented in people’s imagination.
 And it wears the crown of kingdoms and explains the administration of colonized territories; maps that put Europe in the center are the rule; but, why is Europe in the middle of the map and The United States are in “North America”?
 Is not the world a sphere –where north and south doesn’t exist?
 For more information, see “The Upsidedown Map page” (image 3, down bellow) that can break some mental images, stereotypes and prejudices, and ways to see the world.

 Peaceful imagined past